Monsoon is here, get ready to go to the “Princess Of Hill Station” – Kodaikanal

-Pambar falls is called as the “Grand Cascade“.
+Pambar falls is called the “Grand Cascade“.
 It can be reached by a steep path behind Pambar house.
 The stair-like formation due to the falling water adds to the beauty of the scene.
-For people who don’t like crowded places and want to be close to, this trek is a heaven.
+For people who don’t like crowded places and want to be close to, this trek is heaven.

 This trek takes you into the wilderness of the jungles of Kodaikanal.
 There is also a variety of food available from South Indian to North Indian style and from pure vegetarian to food for non-veg lovers.
 Though the big hotels and restaurants charge high, the quality and taste justify the prices and you won’t be disappointed.